Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 • related macros (see below), such as using Clipper.wcm to extract phrases from your document and add them to the list

-For convenience, the same information in the PDF documentation file is located in a comment area at the top of the macro's code.
+For convenience, the same information in the included PDF documentation file is located in a comment area at the top of the macro's code.
+You can use Tools, Macro, Edit to open the macro file to view these comments.

 Instructions and general operation